Phlebotomy Training Program

 Class will not be held on these dates: 5/27, 6/14, 6/21, 7/4

-Clinical start times will vary based on the clinical site and may start as early as 6:00 am as most blood drawing is ordered for the early morning.
-Students MUST be flexible (no exceptions)!
+Clinical start times will vary based on the clinical site and may start as early as 6 a.m., as most blood drawing is ordered for the early morning.
+Students MUST be flexible (no exceptions).
 Your instructor will work closely with you to accommodate your schedule.

-(NOTE: Students are not able to register using Apple iPhones or Apple iPads.
-Apple has a setting that will not permit anyone to enter their Social Security number on one of their devices.
-If you have one of these devices, you will need to register using a personal computer, desktop computer, etc. Registering in person on campus is also an option.)
+Note: Students are not able to register using Apple iPhones or Apple iPads.
+Apple has a setting that will not permit anyone to enter a Social Security number on one of their devices.
+If you have one of these devices, you will need to register using a personal computer, desktop computer, etc.

-Register in person at one of our campuses.
-The hours and locations for registration are as follows:
+You can also register in person at one of our campuses.
+The hours and locations for registration are:

 The registration fee for this course is $204.50.
 Financial Aid is not available for the class as it is a non-credit certificate course.